📰 Trusted Voices for a Turbulent Time

 Bill McKibben – The Crucial Years (Substack)

-Environmental author and activist connecting climate politics with community resilience.
+Environmental author and activist connecting climate politics with community resilience—and ecological destruction with militarism.

 Naomi Klein – The Guardian